serrasinem/FASTDial/Installation.md

 2- If you are using Eclipse IDE, run the FASTDial project on server.
 3- If you want to run the .WAR package only:

-War Installation on an external Servlet:
+Running .war on an external Servlet:

 1. Move fastdial.properties file into the webapps folder of Tomcat.
 The folder should be found in `{catalina_base}/webapps`
 2. Create a log folder for the FASTDial Service, e.g. `mkdir {catalina_base}/logFolder`
 3. Open `{catalina_base}/webapps/fastdial.properties` and set the logPath as the "Absolute" path of the new log folder.